-Our muscles, ligaments, tendons, and joints are some of the body parts that enable us to sit, stand, walk, lift, carry items, and function in a variety of ways.
-However, sometimes, even the simplest of tasks like sitting, may cause pain and result in serious injuries such as musculoskeletal disorder (MSD).
-Constant overexertion can progressively develop MSDs such as back, neck, and shoulder pain, and could cause a lumbar sprain, tendonitis, and bursitis.
+Our muscles, ligaments, tendons, and joints are some of the body parts that enable us to sit, stand, walk, lift, carry items, and function in various ways.
+However, sometimes, the simplest tasks like sitting may cause pain and even result in serious injuries such as musculoskeletal disorders (MSDs).
+Constant overexertion can progressively develop MSDs, especially in the back, neck, and shoulder area, or it could potentially cause lumbar sprains, tendonitis, and bursitis.

 Work-Related Musculoskeletal Disorders (WMSDs)

-MSDs, specifically in the back and neck areas are some of the most common reasons for people to visit healthcare clinics and are among the leading causes of disability that can easily prevent people from going to work as well as engaging in daily activities.
-It is estimated that back pain accounts for 264 million lost workdays each year which means two workdays for each full-time worker which then adds up to a cost of $50 billion to the economy due to slowed productivity, reduced turnover, and increased medical bills.
+MSDs, specifically in the back and neck areas, are the most common reasons people visit healthcare clinics.
+They are also among the leading causes of disability that can easily prevent people from working or engaging in everyday activities.
+It is estimated that back pain accounts for 264 million lost workdays each year, which means two workdays for each full-time worker.
+The total cost can add up to $50 billion in damage to the economy due to slowed productivity, reduced turnover, and increased medical bills.

-Musculoskeletal Disorders among Dentists & Dental Hygienists
+Musculoskeletal Disorders Among Dental Professionals

-Posture Leader Is Comprised of Three Parts;
+Posture Leader Is Comprised of Three Parts:

-To determine the location of the practitioner the smart wearable device has a spine sensor (tag) that receives signals from the existing sensors behind the headrest on the dental chair unit (anchor).
-The triangular tracking system would determine the practitioner’s body positioning with regard to the patient.
-To correctly determine the posture being held and lessen the device’s margin of error, a combination of a gyrometer and an accelerometer are also placed inside the spine sensor.
+The smart wearable device has a spine sensor (tag) that receives signals from the existing sensors behind the headrest on the dental chair unit (anchor) to determine the practitioner’s location.
+The triangular tracking system determines the practitioner’s body’s positioning with regard to the patient.
+To correctly determine the posture being held and lessen the device’s margin of error, a combination of a Gyrometer and an accelerometer are also placed inside the spine sensor.
 The practitioner’s postures are recorded to monitor and analyze their postural habits.

-When deviating from the correct posture for specific dental procedures, both the device and the user’s cellphone will vibrate to notify the users of their poor posture.
-The app is customizable so that the user can change some of its features to better suit their needs.
+When deviating from the correct posture for specific dental procedures, both the device and the user’s cellphone will gently vibrate to notify the users of their poor posture.
+The app is customizable, enabling users to change some of its features to suit their needs.